neurobiol/unlearn/docs/content/methods_summary.md

 4.  embed into two dimensions for visual inspection
 5.  quantify separation and clustering with held out evaluation

 The embedding axes themselves are not physically meaningful.
-Neighbourhood structure is the point.
+Neighborhood structure is the point.

 See a short Parkinson wearables note [here](parkinsons_wearables.md).